-Click the image shown left to download the Playgroup Promise to colour in.
+Click the image shown to download the Playgroup Promise to colour in.
 More details of the charter can be downloaded by clicking the image below:

 We have been lucky enough to be chosen by Dorset to be involved in a project to link us with a pre-school in Kenya.